Notes on migrating a Bluesky account

 "at://fry69.dev"

-That is it.
-Next step is the migration process:
+That's it.
+The next step is the migration process:

 If not already logged into the mushroom account: